OceanGlidersCommunity/LearningGitHub/training_session_03.md

 ## Agenda

 # Introduction
-- Everyone 1 min self introduction, what you are working on at the moment.
+- Everyone 1 min self introduction
-- Show us a plot of your glider data.
+- What you are working on at the moment.

 # OceanGliders Best Practice effort
 - Outline of ongoing activities